-Ammonium soaps are typically sprayed, which allows drift.2 Drift may damage plants and kill aquatic insects.
-Investigations into impacts on soil organisms have not been reported.
+Ammonium soaps are typically sprayed, which allows drift.2 Drift may damage plants and kill insects.
+It may affect insects and earthworms.3 Drift into aquatic environments may harm aquatic invertebrates.
+Impacts on soil organisms have not been fully investigated.4